aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php/_index.md

 ﻿---
-title: Aspose.Words Java For PHP in More Details – Aspose.Words for Java
+title: Aspose.Words Java For PHP in More Details
+second_title: Aspose.Words for Java
 articleTitle: Aspose.Words Java For PHP in More Details
 linktitle: Aspose.Words Java For PHP in More Details
 description: "Using Aspose.Words for Java on PHP in Details."